macharia63/nail-polish/README.md

    - Click on pay button and see if it will direct you to paypal buttons.
    ##### Mobile responsive
    - Each page was checked through the live preview by inspecting it in dev tools and choosing different screen sizes.
+   ## Bugs/Problem Encountered
+   - I was having problem deploying my project to heroku and installation of whitenoise.
    ##### Deploying my project
    - I used Gitpod workspace and added content with the following commands to push to GitHub;
    1. Git add "file name".